 Diabetes

 In 2016, 110 million Chinese citizens suffered from diabetes.
 Diabetes comes in two forms, type 1 and type 2.
-Type 1 diabetes is an autoimmune disease which prevents the body from producing insulin and mainly affects children and young adults who are likely born with it (IDF, n.d.).
-Type 2 diabetes is a metabolic disorder that results from the body’s inability to make effective use of the insulin produced (IDF, n.d.).
-Type 2 diabetes mainly affects adults over the age of 40 (95% of all type 2 cases are from this age group) however, with poor genetics, the prevalence of obesity, as well as the lack of an appropriate diet and or physical activity among younger individuals, they are developing type 2 diabetes thus creating the potential for the number of diabetics in China to climb even higher (IDF, n.d.).
-Additionally, almost 500 million more suffer from so-called “prediabetes” (Sjolin, 2016).
+Additionally, almost 500 million more suffer from“prediabetes” (Sjolin, 2016).
 Being prediabetic poses a risk factor for developing type 2 diabetes (WHO, 2016).
 If we add just 25% (125 million) of the 500 million prediabetic citizens to the current number of diabetics, the number of diabetics in China would more than double to 235 million.
 Notwithstanding, China is expected to have more than 151 million people with diabetes by 2040 up from their current number of 110 million (Sjolin, 2016).

 Target Market- Based on the 2016 numbers of total diabetes sufferers, we will estimate our number of target customers at 110 Million.
 Based on the 2040 numbers, our 2nd set target customers will number 151 million.
 As mentioned before should 25% of the prediabetic population become diabetics we can see the current number of 110 million balloon to 235 million diabetes sufferers.